Performance Audit · For 6–7 Figure Founders

 No. If you already track HRV, great — we'll use the data.
 If not, we start with how you currently operate and layer data on top later if it makes sense for your specific situation.

 You leave with a clear, low-friction roadmap for the next 7–14 days — and the option to implement it alone or inside The Reset Protocol.
 No pressure to continue.
-Most founders find the audit itself gives them more clarity than anything they've done in the past year.
+Most founders leave with more architectural clarity about their performance system than they've had before.

 If you've read this far, your current way of operating already costs you something every single day: